Becoming an Irish citizen through naturalisation

 If you are unable to send your birth certificate or marriage certificate, you must use the affidavits below.
 An affidavit is only accepted if you can show that you are unable to get your certificate.

-What happens after I send my application?
+What happens after I apply?

 Most applications for naturalisation are processed within 19 months.

-There are currently delays in sending out acknowledgement letters, and you may not get an acknowledgement of your application for a few weeks.
 You may be asked to send further documentation or clarify some information that you gave in your application.
 You will get an application number.

 Change of address